pindi-krishna/Classification-and-Interpretation-of-ASD/README.md

 Paper accepted at **IJCNN 2022, Padua, Italy**.

 **Code**  \
+download_abide.ipynb -- To Download the ABIDE 1 preprocessed files.  \
 Main.ipynb          -- Training and Evaluation of the proposed model \
+Visualization.ipynb -- Applying Integrated Gradients and DeepLift algorithms on the final model to find out the regions of interest that contribute most to the classification task.